dan-behar/UsedVehicles_Model/README.md

 * `Best Model`: The prediction of the test data with the best model

 #### Description of the repo:
+* `Test.csv`: The dataset without the variable *price*
+* `Train.csv`: The dataset with the variable *price*, which is the variable to predict.
+This dataset was used to create the model
+* `script.ipynb`: Jupyter Notebook with all the creation process
+* `solutions.csv`: A CSV file with the answers.
+This competition was submitted in Kaggle and it requiered a specific format to upload the answers

 #### Variables:
 * `model`: Model of the car